Force over Distance: Chapter 15

 Loop 14, 14 minutes:

-“Sorry about this, doc,” Greer said quietly.
-The sergeant’s hands were open, palms out.
-He looked calmly at Lieutenant Scott, who had a handgun pointed directly at his face.
+“Sorry about this, doc.”
+Greer raised his hands, palms out.
+He looked calmly at Lieutenant Scott, who had a handgun pointed at his face.

 “You start taking civilian hostages and screwing around with Ancient technology and then you're apologizing to him?”
-Young snarled at Greer.
+Young growled.

-Greer didn’t so much as look at him.
+Greer didn’t look at him.
 His eyes flicked from Scott to Rush.

-“Stop,” Young snarled, trying to restrain the scientist without hurting him, which was becoming increasingly difficult.
-Rush seemed determined to twist out of the shoulder lock that Young had him in.
+“Stop,” Young snarled, trying to restrain the scientist without seriously injuring him.
+The guy was hell-bent on twisting out of the shoulder lock Young had him in.

 It wasn’t gonna happen.

-//Stop it,// he ground the words into Rush’s mind.
-He pressed his full weight down against the scientist's lower back, one hand maintaining the shoulder-lock, the other pinning the back of the scientist’s neck.
+//Stop it.// He ground the words into Rush’s mind and pressed his full weight into the scientist's lower back, one hand maintaining the shoulder-lock, the other pinning his neck.

-“Rush,” Greer said insistently.
+“Rush,” Greer said.
 “Rush, it's not worth it, man.
 You’re gonna blow out your shoulder and for what?
 For three minutes?
 Let it go.”

 Beneath Young’s hands, Rush relaxed slowly, a tremor tearing across his back.